Ex-hotel worker charged by police investigating Michaela McAreavey case

 No-one has been convicted of murdering the daughter of Gaelic football manager Mickey Harte.

-A spokesman for the Mauritius Police Force said on Wednesday: “Mooneea has been arrested following his interrogation and will appear Court today under a provisional charge of conspiracy.”

-Narayanen, 37, from Royal Road, Plaine des Papayes on the Indian Ocean island, was remanded in custody in March charged with conspiring with another hotel employee to steal a magnetic key card to the room occupied by Mrs McAreavey and her husband John to commit larceny.
+Narayanen, 37, from Royal Road, Plaine des Papayes, was remanded in custody in March.

 He has always denied wrongdoing

-Mooneea and his co-accused in the trial, Avinash Treebhoowoon, worked as cleaners in the hotel at the time of the killing.
+Moneea and his co-accused in the murder trial, Avinash Treebhoowoon, worked as cleaners in the hotel at the time of the killing.

 Narayanen, who has denied wrongdoing, has been admitted to hospital several times for mental health issues during his detention and his lawyer has criticised the way he has been treated by police.